 Residence Life Philosophy

-Eastern Mennonite University is a Christian university committed to the education of the whole person.
-Residential institutions of higher education are committed to the perspective that learning happens anytime anywhere.
+Eastern Mennonite University is committed to the education of the whole person.
+Residential institutions of higher education are committed to the perspective that learning happens anytime, anywhere.
 Some of this learning happens in the classroom; an equally important part of the experience occurs in other settings, including residence halls.
 In residence halls, students are provided opportunity to develop, learn, and be transformed individually while also building community amongst a group of supportive peers.
 The residence experience fosters social, emotional, intellectual and spiritual growth and development as students learn about themselves and others.
 The EMU residence life team strives to build a campus community in which students are welcomed and supported, while also challenged and held accountable when necessary.

 Residence Hall Staff Organization

 There is a professional staff member (residence director) living in each residence hall.
 All residence directors are staff members of the department of housing and residence life and the Student Life division.
-They have appropriate educational background and experience and are carefully selected on the basis of their ability to provide leadership and facilitate interpersonal relationships and build community in the residence hall.
+Residence directors have appropriate educational background and experience and are carefully selected on the basis of their ability to provide leadership and facilitate interpersonal relationships and build community in the residence hall.